Commitment to championing

 Intuit joined the inaugural cadre of museums participating in the American Alliance of Museums’ Facing Change Board Diversity Initiative in 2019 and continues efforts to place BIPOC on our board.

-The 2020 exhibition Outsider Art: The Collection of Victor F. Keen features Black and Brown artists, who make up about half of the artists whose work is on view (when the museum reopens).
+The 2020-21 exhibition Outsider Art: The Collection of Victor F. Keen featured works by Black and Brown artists, who made up about half of the artists on view.

 Since 2014, the IntuiTeens summer program offers leadership and creativity internships for Chicago teens; the program is predominately made up of youth of color.
 All IntuiTeens receive a stipend to ensure they can afford to attend.

-Every year, Intuit’s Teacher Fellowship Program provides professional development for Chicago Public School teachers and their classrooms, impacting 20-24 teachers and up to 750 students.
+Every year, the Teacher Fellowship Program provides professional development for Chicago Public School teachers and their classrooms, impacting 20-24 teachers and up to 750 students.
 Typically, about 65% of those schools are in low-income neighborhoods.
-Intuit’s Teacher Fellows spread the ethos that art can be found anywhere and made by anyone.
+The participating Teacher Fellows spread the ethos that art can be found anywhere and made by anyone.

-Intuit is actively seeking BIPOC volunteers and members for our Board of Directors and Young Professionals Board right now.
-Please email firstname.lastname@example.org if you are interested in these opportunities.
+Intuit is actively seeking BIPOC volunteers and members for our Board of Directors and Young Professionals Board.
+Please email email@example.com if you are interested in these opportunities.
 Employment opportunities are available here.